cepthomas/SbotHighlight/README.md

 Built for ST4 on Windows and Linux.

 - The way ST works, you have to define which scope to use for each of the different highlights.
+- Coloring for markup.user_hls only supports fore and back colors, unfortunately not font_style.
-- Note that Regions added by self.view.add_regions() can not set the foreground color.
+- Regions added by self.view.add_regions() cannot set the foreground color.
 The scope color is used for the region background color.
 Also they are not available via extract_scope().
+- After editing color-scheme, close and reopen affected views.

 - [SbotScope](https://github.com/cepthomas/SbotScope) may be useful when picking the scopes for the colors you want.
 - Loosely based on [StyleToken](https://packagecontrol.io/packages/StyleToken).